First Bank of the United States: Bank building and branches

 The First Bank of the United States was established in Philadelphia, Pennsylvania, while the city served as the national capital, from 1790 to 1800.
 The bank began operations in Carpenters' Hall in 1791, some 200 feet from its permanent home.
 Branches opened in Boston, New York, Charleston, and Baltimore in 1792, followed by branches in Norfolk (1800), Savannah (1802), Washington, D.C.
 (1802), and New Orleans (1805).

-Design of the bank building is credited to Samuel Blodgett, Superintendent of Buildings for the new capital in Washington, DC., although it has also been attributed to James Hoban.
+Design of the bank building is credited to Samuel Blodgett, Superintendent of Buildings for the new capital in Washington, DC, although it has also been attributed to James Hoban.
 It was completed in 1797 and was the first building specifically for the new federal government.

 The First Bank of the United States has received various designations as a historic building.
 It was included in Independence National Historical Park when the park was formed in 1956.
 The building's architecture was studied by the Historic American Buildings Survey in 1958.
 With the rest of Independence National Historical Park, it was listed on the National Register of Historic Places on October 15, 1966, and the bank was then declared a National Historic Landmark on May 4, 1987.
 It is described in the landmark designation as an early masterpiece of monumental Classical Revival design.

-The building has been closed to the public since the 1970s.
+The building was closed to the public since beginning in the 1970s until 2026.
 Until about 2000, the building housed offices for Independence National Historical Park.
 A proposal to have it house the collection of the Philadelphia Civil War Museum was abandoned when funding from the state of Pennsylvania was not forthcoming.

-In June 2023, Independence National Historical Park received $22 million from the Great American Outdoors Act to renovate the building and develop a museum about the early American economy, planned to open in 2026.
+In June 2023, Independence National Historical Park received $22 million from the Great American Outdoors Act to renovate the building and develop a museum about the early American economy.
+The museum opened on July 1, 2026.